Multi-Step Critiquing User Interface for Recommender Systems: Introduction

 Another great advantage of these explanations is that by understanding what generated the recommendations, users can give feedback to the system by critiquing them if they are not satisfied.
 Critiquing can be viewed as a conversational recommendation method that incorporates user preference feedback and incrementally updates recommendations based on the user's stated preferences~\cite{CritiquingBasedRecommendersPu}.
 Moreover, it is most useful when applied in multiple steps leading to the development of multi-step critiquing algorithms \cite{multistepcritiquingNeal, SmartClientPuFaltings} that were proven to be better than other methods~\cite{CompoundCritiquing}.

 Research on critiquing has led to the development of methods where the attributes are mined from past reviews.
-Those generated attributes can be in the form of keyphrases used as explanations and allow the user to interact with them \cite{antognini2020interacting, luo2020, wu2019deep}.
+These generated attributes can be in the form of keyphrases used as explanations and allow users to interact with them \cite{antognini2020interacting, luo2020, wu2019deep}.
 In these approaches, users can add or remove certain aspects that they like or, respectively, dislike or that they consider as significant for the recommendation or not.
 Moreover, it has been shown that highly personalized natural language justifications increase the perceived recommendation quality and trustworthiness~\cite{kunkel2019let, Kunkel2018TrustrelatedEO, ExplainingRecommendation, chang2016crowd}.
-Recent works, such as ~\cite{antognini2020interacting,chen2020towards}, have proposed approaches to generate these kinds of justification in addition to the keyphrase~explanations.
+Recent works ~\cite{antognini2020interacting,chen2020towards} have proposed approaches to generate these kinds of justification in addition to the keyphrase~explanations.

 In this paper, we present several user-friendly web interfaces based on existing explainable recommender systems and critiquing mechanisms~\cite{antognini2020interacting, luo2020}.
 These interfaces assist users in the decision-making process and help them to better understand the recommended items by providing explanations in the form of actionable keywords and personalized justifications.
 By critiquing the explanations, the users interact with the system to refine and improve the recommendations by explicitly expressing their preferences.
-Providing such interfaces has not been addressed in the~last decade~\cite{CritiquingBasedRecommendersPu, HybridChen}.
+Providing such interfaces has not been addressed in the last decade~\cite{CritiquingBasedRecommendersPu, HybridChen}.
 More precisely, we have chosen hotel recommendations as a case study as it is a familiar domain for most people.
-However, our implementation does not depend on a particular dataset and is trivially adaptable for other~domains.
+However, our implementation does not depend on a particular dataset and is trivially adaptable for other domains.

-In \cite{antognini2020interacting, luo2020}, the evaluation of critiquing is simulated without the participation of actual end-users.
+In \cite{antognini2020interacting, luo2020}, the evaluation of critiquing is simulated without the participation of actual end users.
 Our interfaces provide the opportunity to experiment recommendations with critiquing based on neural natural language processing techniques on a real use case.
 Moreover, they can help to highlight the limitations of these systems to find solutions to overcome them; they are not intended to be a finished usable product for end consumers.